|

 •

-Having integrated the necessity of minimality.
+Having integrated the necessity of a search for minimality.

 •

-Conventional education mainly produces individuals who manage well in society, while remaining collectively irresponsible, i.e., unable to collectively solve the two major problems of our time: meeting the ecological constraint, and stemming the slow degradation of the social fabric.
+Conventional education therefore corresponds very largely to the recommendations of Emile Durkheim.
+Let us recap and synthesize what we have just discussed: Conventional education produces mostly individuals who get along well in society, while remaining collectively irresponsible, that is to say incapable of collectively resolving the two major problems of our time: satisfying the ecological constraint, and halting the slow degradation of the social fabric.
 Indeed, this education leads to prioritizing social conventions over facts.
+Furthermore, conventional education molds a nepotistic affective structure, which produces a high level of social violence, including within families.
+Finally, conventional education can turn out to be dysfunctional for individuals not presenting a standard psychological profile.

 •